OpenSpace/openspace.github.io/docs/tutorials/users/navigationcamera.md

 ## Friction
  - By default, friction is enabled when controlling the camera, slowing the camera to a stop after you move it.
- - Friction can be toggled independantly for Rotation, Zoom, or Roll.
+ - Friction can be toggled independently for Rotation, Zoom, or Roll.
- - Click the words in the upper right on-screen dashbord to toggle the type of friction you want to change.
+ - Click the words in the upper right on-screen dashboard to toggle the type of friction you want to change.
  - You can also toggle the friction for Rotation, Zoom, and Roll with the 'F', 'Shift+F' or 'Ctrl+F' keybinds, respectively.

 ## Video